 For Major Defects and Urgent Repairs

 A crucial question when it comes to damages and repairs in a strata complex is: who pays for what?

 Generally, the owners corporation must repair common property and an owner must repair anything within their lot, however it is not always easy to distinguish between what is common property and what is the individual lot.
 If you’re uncertain, a strata lawyer can assist in referring to the strata plan or by looking at any by-laws.
 They can also review any terms and conditions that may seem unclear.

 Don’t appreciate Nickelback blasting from the room next door?
 From disputes between owners about excessive noise, to disagreements between owners and the owners corporation about certain by-laws, it is important to resolve any disputes in a strata complex before they develop into something they shouldn’t.
 A strata lawyer can provide legal advice as to your rights and responsibilities, and what is involved in handling certain disputes.

 Need legal advice or documentation for your strata complex?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents and obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents and obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.

 Sydney is a Paralegal at Lawpath working in our content team, which works to provide free legal guides to enhance public access to legal resources.
 With a keen interest in Tort and IP Law, her research focuses on small businesses, and how they can better navigate complex legal procedures.